 How it works:

-A vanishing edge pool is an illusion.
-It has an edge that comes to water level instead of above it, so that water flows over the edge.
-A trough or catch basin is installed to receive the water after it flows over the edge.
+A vanishing edge pool is really an illusion.
+The outside of the pool (pool shell), is at the same height of the water.
+In most cases, a thin sheet of water flows over the edge giving the impression that the water is suspended without any support.
+A trough or catch basin is installed below to receive the water after it flows over the edge.
 From here the water is collected and pumped back into the main pool.
-A surge tank (area for additional water to be temporarily stored), is required to handle the delta between water levels from when the pump is running (and there is a measurable volume of water falling over the edge ) and when the pump is turned off and the excess water no longer runs down the edge and needs to be stored.
+A surge tank (area for additional water to be temporarily stored), is required to handle the delta between water levels from when the pump is running and when the pump is turned off.